 This short speed session can be as easy or as hard as you want it to be!

-- * Follow with four to six 20-second pickups, jogging 40 seconds in between each pickup.
+— Follow with four to six faster 20-second pickups, jogging 40 seconds in between each pickup.

-- * For recovery, jog one minute after the 2-minute interval and 30 seconds after the 1-minute pickup.
-Take a 2-minute jog for recovery in between sets.
+— For recovery, jog for two minutes after the 2-minute interval and 60 seconds after the 1-minute pickup.
+Take a 2:30 jog for recovery in between sets.

-- * Cool down with 10 to 20 minutes of easy jogging.
+— Cool down with 10 to 20 minutes of easy running.